jdobes/myserver-bootc/README.md

 1. Customize the OS in `Containerfile` and other files
 2. Build OCI image using `podman`
-3. (If needed) Build the qcow2 image or ISO installer using `bootc-image-builder`
+3. (For the first time setup) Build the qcow2 image for VM or ISO installer using `bootc-image-builder`

 ## Usage